calref/cboe/rsrc/schemas/readme.md

 A `«comment»` is any sequence of characters starting with the `#` character and ending with a newline.

-Note that, although the format supports defined constants using `def`, the scenario never writes defined constants.
+Note that, although the format supports defined constants using `def`, the scenario editor never writes defined constants.

 Map Data
 --------